nf-core/metatdenovo/docs/usage.md

 > Please, check the [EUKulele documentation](https://eukulele.readthedocs.io/en/latest/#) for more information about the databases.

 > :warning: There is currently a bug in the EUKulele program so that some databases properly do not download properly, check [EUKulele issue](https://github.com/AlexanderLabWHOI/EUKulele/issues/60).
-Until the developers have fixed this bug, we reccomend to download the database manually.
+Until the developers have fixed this bug, we recommend downloading the database manually.
 To do so, follow these steps:

 - Create conda environment: